jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/README.md

 This is a mini project to understand the basic concepts of Natural Language Processing and Web Scrapping.
 Even though the findings are not groundbreaking, it was an interesting method to explore what makes a Gaming YouTube Channel successful.

-I need to apologize for the rushed analysis section – specifically the regressions.
+I need to apologize for the rushed analysis section, specifically the regressions.
 At the time, I needed to devote more time to my master’s thesis.
-Which lead me to quickly finish the write-up in two days.

 ## Introduction